 The President’s Scholars Program

-President’s Scholarships are awarded to students who have shown exemplary academic and leadership skills.
+President’s Scholarships are awarded to students who have shown exemplary academic skills, and is SMU's most prestigious merit-based scholarship.
 The award is full tuition and fees plus study abroad.
 Students who live on campus also receive a scholarship for room and board.
 For consideration, students must have exceptional achievement on the SAT or ACT and in their high school curriculum.

 The Nancy Ann and Ray L. Hunt Leadership Scholars Program

 Hunt Leadership Scholarships are awarded to students with extraordinary leadership qualities and strong academic performance.
-The award is full tuition and fees, less the amount of tuition and fees at the leading public university in the recipient’s state of residency, plus study abroad.
+The award for the Hunt Leadership Scholars for Class of 2022 is $42,000 annually, or a total of $168,000 over four years.
+The award also includes airfare and tuition costs for any courses during an international, leadership-based experience immediately following each scholar's sophomore year.
 An additional essay is required.
 Click here to complete the online Hunt Leadership Scholars Application.

-The Second Century Scholarship, Deans' Scholarship, and SMU Distinguished Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
-Students selected as a Founders’, Second Century, or Deans' Scholars are recognized as potential leaders in the classroom at SMU.
+The Provost Scholarshp, SMU Distinguished Scholarship, Second Century Scholarship and the University Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+Students selected as a Provost, SMU Distinguished, Second Century or University Scholar are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

 International Baccalaureate (IB) Scholars